What makes mobile apps slow (and how to speed them up)

 17/01/2023

-If your app is slow and you need answers, keep reading this article.
+Keep reading this article if your app is slow and you need answers.
 We will discuss the different issues that make mobile apps slow and how you can speed them up for user satisfaction.

 1. Running outdated software versions

-App performance will gradually deteriorate if your application uses outdated frameworks and software or has yet to upgrade to newer versions in a while.
-This is because older software versions cannot take advantage of more unique features, including improved compiler optimizations and higher community engagement and support.
-When newer models of iPhones are released, you’ll notice more users complaining about their phones significantly slowing down.
+App performance will gradually deteriorate if your application uses outdated frameworks and software or has not been upgraded to newer versions in a while.
+This is because older software versions cannot use more unique features, including improved compiler optimizations and higher community engagement and support.
+When newer iPhones are released, you’ll notice more users complaining about their phones significantly slowing down.

 Solution

-Take a closer look at your technology stack and identify any software that still needs to receive an upgrade to the most recent version.
+Take a closer look at your technology stack and identify any software that still needs to be upgraded to the most recent version.
 As a rule, the latest versions feature greater compatibility and improved functionality.
 They provide far better performance and offer more stability.
 In addition, they are typically embedded with various enhancements that can immediately increase the speed and efficiency of your app, from improved tuning tweaks to security alerts and bug fixes.

 2. Connectivity issues

-As a developer, there’s little you can do about connectivity issues.
+As a developer, you can do little about connectivity issues.
 It is up to the app user to switch to a better cellular network provider or find a more robust and stable Wi-Fi connection.

 However, you can make some internal changes to your app to allow it to run more efficiently even when connected to a poor network.